flattool/flattool-cli/README.md

 Download the `flattool` file from this repo.
 Run `printf $PATH` in your terminal.
 Place this newly downloaded flattool script within any directory mentioned in the output of that command.
+Navigate to where you have moved flattool and run `chmod +x flattool`.
+This will allow flattool to be executed.
+All set!
+Now all you need to do is run flattool with `flattool --help`.